lausek/lausek.github.io/_posts/2022-12-16-test-cloud-servers-locally-with-qemu.md

 By default, QEMU will update the given images on disk unless you provide some smart parameters.
 There is an easier way to ensure isolation, however.
-For this reason, you can create a copy-on-write image that acts as a middleware between your chosen base image and the VM's state:
+For this reason, you can create a copy-on-write image that acts as a middleware between your chosen base image and the VM's state

 ```bash
 qemu-img create -b ".qemu/base.img" ".qemu/vm-data.img" -f qcow2 -F qcow2